 If you have read the above section about the free Teekesselchen duplicate photo finder plugin then you will see that this plugin and its usage and installation are almost the same.
 The features and options are also nearly identical with very small differences.

-- Double-click LRDuplicates2.msi to start the installation
+- First, double-click LRDuplicates2.msi and start the installation

 There some basic settings and fields to enter your license after purchasing the plugin.